Configuring OpenCDISC Validator for External Dictionaries

-- Systematized Nomenclature of Medicine (SNOMED) is a comprehensive clinical terminology used for coding Trial Indication and Diagnosis Group in Trial Summary domain.
-Since SNOMED is only available for free in the United States, it’s not included as part of OpenCDISC Validator distribution.
+- SNOMED CT is a comprehensive clinical terminology used for coding Trial Indication and Diagnosis Group in Trial Summary domain.
+Since all users of SNOMED need to have a valid license, it’s not included as part of OpenCDISC Validator distribution.

 Use the following instructions to enable your External Dictionaries.
 MedDRA is the example shown below, but you can replace this with SNOMED or any other dictionary you use:

 - After successful installation of OpenCDISC Validator, navigate to the /components/config/data/MedDRA folder.
 This is where you will store MedDRA files to make them available to the Validator.
 Each version of MedDRA should be stored in a separate sub-folder (14.0, 14.1, etc.) as is shown below

 - The next step is to locate your company’s licensed copies of MedDRA.
 These are typically maintained by your IT department and are distributed in zip files.
 Here are the contents of a MedDRA v14.0 zip file